RockLib/RockLib.Reflection.Optimized/README.md

 #### Overloads

-The `CreateGetter` and `CreateSetter` extension methods each have three overloads, allowing the parameters of the resulting delegates to be customized.
+The `CreateGetter` and `CreateSetter` extension methods for `PropertyInfo` and `FieldInfo` each have three overloads, allowing the parameters of the resulting delegates to be customized.

 | Overload  | Return Type |
 | --- | --- |